wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

    * 5+ years building cloud native architectures and architecting enterprise applications on public cloud platforms (AWS, GCP, Azure)
    * 6+ years experience with DevOps or DevSecOps and building CI/CD pipelines using Jenkins, Artifactory, Chef, Ansible, AWS CloudFormation templates, GitHub, and Sonar

+## Conclusion

+Even if you're not invited to be a Distinguish Engineer, apply to those jobs anyway.

+And strive to become one by improving yourself and contributing to others.

+All the best to you!

+// Wilson